 This post may contain affiliate links.

-In this post, I share all about the games and challenges we choose for our Amazing Race party and how we managed 25 guests through them.
+In this post, I share all about the games and challenges we chose for our Amazing Race party and how we managed 25 guests through them.

 All the printables for this party are available in my shop.

 For the uninitiated out there, the “The Amazing Race” TV show has its own lingo and its own set of clue cards.
 Each clue card asks you to accomplish a different type of task.

 You can find editable Amazing Race clue card templates in my shop so making your own at home is a breeze.